marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> np.hstack((name of the array1, name of the Array2,...))
 ```

-As an example if we have two different data sets and we want to merge the areas and the diameters estimated in a single variable we write into the Python shell (variable names are just a random examples):
+As an example if we have two different data sets and we want to merge the areas and the diameters estimated in a single variable we write into the Python shell (variable names are just random examples):

 ```python
 >>> all_areas = np.hstack((areas1, areas2))